Ted Badcock

 Frederick Theodore Badcock (9 August 1897 – 19 September 1982) was a New Zealand first-class and Test cricketer.
-Perhaps the best all-rounder in New Zealand in the inter-war period, he played seven Test matches for New Zealand between 1930 and 1933, including New Zealand's inaugural Test in 1930.
+Perhaps the best all-rounder in New Zealand in the interwar period, he played seven Test matches for New Zealand between 1930 and 1933, including New Zealand's inaugural Test in 1930.
 He was the first players capped by New Zealand.

 Early life

 Badcock was born at Abbottabad in the North-West Frontier Province of British India and educated at Wellington College in Berkshire, England.
 He served in the British Army in India and played for the Surrey Second XI in the Minor Counties Championship in 1923, before emigrating to New Zealand in 1924, where he became a first-class cricketer and cricket coach.

 Early cricket career

 Badcock played first-class cricket for Wellington between 1924–25 and 1929–30, and then for Otago until 1936–37, with a final first-class game in England in 1945.

 A fine batsman and bowler, and also an excellent fielder, he was perhaps the best all-rounder in New Zealand in the inter-war period.
 On occasion, he also opened the batting.
 He achieved great success with the ball in his first three seasons of domestic cricket.
 In 1925–26, he took 37 wickets in four matches at a bowling average of 17.05; in 1926–27, he took 23 wickets in three matches, averaging 11.69; and in 1927–28, he took 17 wickets in three matches at 17.94.
 His batting also started promisingly, hitting 65 in his first game, and 57 in the second, but then did not pass 50 runs until he hit his maiden first-class century against Canterbury in 1927.

 He was selected in the New Zealand team to tour England in 1927, but withdrew after controversy about his eligibility to play for the national team.
 Ernest Bernau took his place despite playing no first-class cricket that summer.
 Badcock took 4/82 and 4/23 for Wellington against the Australian tourists in 1927–28, and was then selected to play for New Zealand in two representative matches against the tourists.
 He took only 1/121 in the first match, and 0/14 and 2/33 in the second.
 His batting was also unspectacular: he was twice bowled by Clarrie Grimmett without scoring, and was dismissed for two runs in his other completed innings.